 2. Find out what is involved in the application process

 Always start the application process by carefully reviewing the list of schools you would like to apply to and find out how to apply to each school.
 The majority of health professions programs, although not all, use an online application.
 Some professions have a centralized application service that is relevant to all schools, others have a central application service used by some but not all schools.
 Keep looking for the most up-to-date information: the application process for programs can change significantly from year to year.
 For programs that do not have a centralized application service, you will need to request an application.
 Find out what forms you will need to request (transcripts, what number and kinds of letters of recommendation, certifications etc.).

 3. Prepare and secure supporting materials

 Applications require letters of recommendation, essays, and possibly other supporting materials.
-Many professions require a specialized letter of recommendation called a Health Committee Letter.
 Select your letter writers carefully, and approach them well ahead of your deadlines.
 Start working on your essay(s) early, and if possible, have them in final form before you begin filling out your application.

 For information on ordering transcripts, please see the Registrar's website.
 Please remember to request transcripts only AFTER all of your final grades have been submitted.

 Complete the applications.
 When you enter courses and grades, be sure to reference official transcripts.
 Any error, no matter how small, can slow the processing of your application.
 Generally, an initial (primary) application will become available in late spring, either in April or in May.
 Many applications will allow you to work-on and save your application before deciding to submit it.
 Be careful to determine that your application is accurate, polished, and that it represents you well before submitting it.